-- Code Requirements: Plumbing and sinks not properly sized, installed, maintained; equipment and floors not properly drained - Inspector Findings: Observed: In floor by cooking line, a hole in floor (approx 4" diameter) with standing water; food and other debris observed in the water.
+Code Requirements: Plumbing and sinks not properly sized, installed, maintained; equipment and floors not properly drained other debris observed in the water.
 This same hole in the floor has been present over the course of several inspections.
 This was cited and photographed during the inspection on 11/9/21.